 Late in 2004, after I recovered from my overuse injuries, I began to transition from a hiker to a runner.
 I learned how to train and lost more weight.
 In 2005, I finished seven ultras included two 100-milers.
 The Bear 100 was one of those.
 I did DNF two other 100-mile races but continued to learn from them.
 I was hooked.

-To make a long story short, in 2011 I now am an experienced ultrarunner.
+To make a long story short, in 2014 I now am an experienced ultrarunner.
 I’ve lost nearly 60 pounds since 2002.
-I’m now 52 years old but in the best shape of my life.
-I’ve now finished over 70 ultras, including over 40 100-mile races.
+I’m now 56 years old, still in great shape, but slowing down.
+100-milers are getting harder to finish fast.
+I’ve now finished about 100 ultras, including over 60 100-mile races.
 In 2009 I ran in some marathons just to see what I could do and in 2010 ran in the Boston Marathon.
 In 2010 I won the competitive Across the Years 48-hour race, covering a distance of 187 miles.
-I now can usually finish 100-mile races in the top 10%.

 Why do I run 100 miles?
 Because I can.
 Because of the challenge.
 Because I now enjoy it.
 Running is now part of my life.
 Including my long adventures and races, I average about 50 miles of running per week.
 I do most of my training at night/early morning.
 I’m very careful about taking days off to rest.
 I’ve been very lucky since 2004 and have avoided any serious injuries.
 Any injury has healed within two weeks.
 I now can run 100-milers within two weeks of each other.
 I still haven’t peaked, but I know I will soon because of age.
 With each new year I’ve broken PRs at almost every distance.
 In 2011, I shattered my 100-mile PR with a 20:27 and third place finish at Antelope Island 100.
+On the right column of my blog is a list of all my 100-mile finishes and you will see that I later broke 20 hours.
 For road distances of 5K-marathon, I believe I’m among the top-20 runners over 50 in Utah.
 I enjoy some competition now and then with some of the local elite over-50 runners.

 What about that Mount Timpanogos that took me over 10 hours to hike in 2002?
 I have now summited that mountain over 60 times and hold the record for the most consecutive summits in one stretch (five summits).
 My normal time for a single round trip is 4 hours.
 My record is 3:10:36.
 I now can fly by all those young hikers.
 They no longer call me a tortoise.
 Instead they say, “You’re amazing,” “You’re my hero,” “You’re super human.”
 No, I’m just an old guy who can climb and run a very long way.